C++ String begin

 Output:

-This example shows how to get the first character of string using begin function.
+This illustration demonstrates how to retrieve the initial character of a string by utilizing the begin function.

 Example 2